mozilla/bedrock/docs/contentful.rst

    * *Follow the naming conventions*.
    * You may need two models if you are configuring layout separately.

 #.
-Add the new content model to the list of allowed references in other content models (ATM this is just the "content" reference field on pages).
+Add the new content model to the list of allowed references in other content models (At the moment this is just the "content" reference field on pages).
 #.
 In bedrock create CSS and JS entries in static-bundles for the new component.
 #.
 In api.py write a def for the component.
 #.
 In api.py add the component name, def, and bundles to the CONTENT_TYPE_MAP.